hupkit/hupkit/docs/config.md

 Local Configuration
 -------------------

-Since Hubkit v1.2 it's possible to use a local configuration housed in the repository itself.
+Since HuPKit v1.2 it's possible to use a local configuration housed in the repository itself.

 **Note:** This requires in the main `config.php` file `schema_version` 2 is used, otherwise the local configuration is ignored.